balarcode/deep-learning/computer_vision/handwritten_digit_recognition/README.md

 In this project, a labeled dataset is considered as a training dataset in order to build a sequential model in the neural network.
 The neural network is architected to include two hidden layers with ReLU activation and one output layer with linear activation.

+For the given dataset of size = N x D, "N" is the number of data points or training examples in the dataset and "D" is the dimension of the data point in the dataset.
+For the handwritten digit recognition problem, the dimension of the dataset will be sqrt(D) pixels X sqrt(D) pixels for each of the images in the dataset.

 ### Training Dataset with Labels

 ![Training Dataset](results/labeled_data.png)